mkuegeler/swagger-web-client/README.md

 ```

 ## Running build and run with a single command
-To run the build and run process at once, you can run this command:
+To run the build and run process at once, you can run this command: (Webpack is not configured yet)

 ```
-npm run all
+npm run nopack
 ```